usc-softarch/arcade_core/codingPhilosophy.md

   universally seemed better suited as a member of a newly-formed data structure.
 The exception is IO utilities such as FileUtil, as I have yet to find an appropriately elegant way to handle those.
+- **Choose external libraries with care**: I have found that at least half of the time, entire external libraries are imported just to use one or two very simple utility methods.
+Of those, the vast majority could easily be implemented with one or two lines of Java Streams (the sole exception being the SystemUtils class from Apache Commons, which proved too contrived to safely replace).
+Preference should be given to these in-house implementations of exceptionally simple functionalities such as object comparisons and manipulation.
+For reference, after the first round of refactorings, which exclusively involved updating of deprecated code and removal of under-utilized utility libraries, ARCADE_Core's packaged jar became half the size it was prior.
+Care should be given to avoid bloating it again.
+To this end, while maintainer, I may elect to reject any contributions that include libraries not already present in ARCADE_Core's dependencies if I deem that those libraries are being under-utilized and can easily be replaced by in-house code.
+- **Dead code is deleted code**: No matter how useful a piece of code has been in the past, if it is no longer in use and its past use case is not documented, it will most likely be deleted.
+Without usage examples, the effort of manufacturing an use case outweighs the benefits of retro-fitting dead code into the system.
+This is particularly true when external files are involved where no such files exist anymore.